|Fall 2019 Regular Start Semester – Aix-en-Provence, France||$19,695*||Arrive Sept. 7, 2019 – Depart Dec. 18, 2019||MSAF|

 - Painting (mandatory core class, taught in English)

-- One French language class (will be taught at The IAU School of Humanities and Social Sciences, also located in Aix-en-Provence)
+- One French language class (will be taught at The IAU School of Humanities and Social Sciences)

 Course offerings and schedules are subject to change.

-*SOME CLASSES CARRY ADDITIONAL COURSE FEES, WHICH ARE NOT INCLUDED WITH THE ASA PROGRAM FEE.
-Students who enroll in a Wine Studies (WS) course will incur an additional $150 materials fee.
+**SOME CLASSES CARRY ADDITIONAL FEES, WHICH ARE NOT INCLUDED WITH THE ASA PROGRAM FEE.
+Students who enroll in a Wine Studies course will incur an additional $150 materials fee.
 Students who enroll in a Photography course will incur an additional $150 materials fee.
-Additional fees besides these may apply to certain courses and will be listed at the link above.
+Students who enroll in a Sculpture course will incur an additional $260 materials fee.
+Students who enroll in a Filmmaking course will incur an additional $150 materials fee.
+Students who enroll in “French Civilization in Provence” will incur an additional $150 fee for mandatory academic excursions.
+Students who enroll in “Exploring Impressionism” will incur a $775 fee for a mandatory academic excursion (Paris, overnight).
+Additional courses besides these may carry additional fees; if so, this will be indicated at the Course Offerings link above.

 What Makes Marchutz Special?